apache/spark/docs/sql-migration-guide.md

   - Since Spark 3.0, the unary arithmetic operator plus(`+`) only accepts string, numeric and interval type values as inputs.
 Besides, `+` with a integral string representation will be coerced to double value, e.g. `+'1'` results `1.0`.
 In Spark version 2.4 and earlier, this operator is ignored.
 There is no type checking for it, thus, all type values with a `+` prefix are valid, e.g. `+ array(1, 2)` is valid and results `[1, 2]`.
 Besides, there is no type coercion for it at all, e.g. in Spark 2.4, the result of `+'1'` is string `1`.

   - Since Spark 3.0, day-time interval strings are converted to intervals with respect to the `from` and `to` bounds.
 If an input string does not match to the pattern defined by specified bounds, the `ParseException` exception is thrown.
 For example, `interval '2 10:20' hour to minute` raises the exception because the expected format is `[+|-]h[h]:[m]m`.
 In Spark version 2.4, the `from` bound was not taken into account, and the `to` bound was used to truncate the resulted interval.
 For instance, the day-time interval string from the showed example is converted to `interval 10 hours 20 minutes`.
 To restore the behavior before Spark 3.0, you can set `spark.sql.legacy.fromDayTimeString.enabled` to `true`.

+  - Since Spark 3.0, negative scale of decimal is not allowed by default, e.g. data type of literal like `1E10BD` is `DecimalType(11, 0)`.
+In Spark version 2.4 and earlier, it was `DecimalType(2, -9)`.
+To restore the behavior before Spark 3.0, you can set `spark.sql.legacy.allowNegativeScaleOfDecimal.enabled` to `true`.

 ## Upgrading from Spark SQL 2.4 to 2.4.1